okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 #### Set Self-Service Application Assignment

-Enable or disable self-service application assignment by modifying the `accessibility.selfService` property.
+Enable or disable a self-service application assignment by modifying the `accessibility.selfService` property.

 ##### Request Example